FourteenDP/Note/Theme Test.md

 > Dorothy followed her through many of the beautiful rooms in her castle.
 >
 > The Witch bade her clean the pots and kettles and sweep the floor and keep the fire fed with wood.

+> [!note]
+> Dorothy followed her through many of the beautiful rooms in her castle.
+>
+> The Witch bade her clean the pots and kettles and sweep the floor and keep the fire fed with wood.

 #### Heading Level 4